wallac7/PAULSUCKS/README.md

-Paul is a loser of the first category.
-Doesn't even know how Source Tree works.
-Geez :P
+This is a website designed to test the todolist and its functions to be sure they are working correctly.